-Statistically speaking, Military families move on an average of every three year and if you experience this first hand, then you know all too well the stresses of PCSing with kids.
+Statistically speaking, Military families move an average of every three years and if you have experienced this first hand, then you know all too well the stresses of PCSing with kids.

 Now can you only imagine the stress and how scary it is PCSing for a child?
 Their whole world is turned upside down and that's all they can see, unless you educate them and help them understand the excitement of moving and meeting new friends to add to the old.

-We put together a few things that would help you in PCSing with kids, but hope you’ll help us add to it or even expand in some categories.
+We put together a few things that will help you when PCSing with kids.

 Let us know your tips in coping with the stresses of PCSing with children so that we can pass that on to other military members to ease their stress.